Severe Flooding Triggers Mass Evacuations and Dam Warnings Across Hawaii

 Key Facts

-- Jason Momoa evacuated his O'ahu North Shore home due to dangerous flooding and later distributed over 200 food plates to locals with Adria Arjona.
+- Jason Momoa evacuated his O'ahu North Shore home and distributed over 200 food plates to locals with Adria Arjona.

-- Maui County issued evacuation warnings and advisories as a Kona Low storm caused widespread flooding.
+- Maui County issued evacuation warnings and advisories as flooding from the Kona Low storm continued.

 What Happened